rajeski/mChatApp/README.md

 A React-Native project

-To run it, first install expo.
-Run:
+To run it, first install expo via the Command Line via:

 ### `npm install expo-cli -g`